SamuelSwartzberg/flashcardifying_text_temp/inf/human-computer-interface/IO/input/keys-text/keys/keys.md

+# keys

+## QWERTYlike

+A QWERTYlike keyboard is a keyboard that functions like a QWERTY keyboard.

-## local variants
+### language variants

-Keyboards are often identified based on ⟮their first few keys on the top letter row⟯ QUERTY|en
+#### basics

+A QWERTYlike language variant is a QWERTYlike keyboard with some QWERTYlike language variant differences based on the QWERTYlike language variant region.
+A QWERTYlike language variant difference is the difference of a QWERTYlike language variant region to QWERTY.
+A QWERTYlike language variant identifier is an identifier for a QWERTYlike language variant, and is typically the first few keys of the top row.
+The QWERTYlike language variant region is the region where a QWERTYlike language variant is typically used.

+#### table

+table:QWERTYlike language variant identifier|QWERTYlike language variant region QUERTY|en
 QWERTZ|de
 AZERTY|fr

+#### QWERTYlike language variant differences

+##### QWERTZ

-Between english and german keyboards, the only difference in actual letters in that z and y are flipped.
+Between english and german keyboards, the only difference in letter keys in that z and y are flipped.

-strg   ctrl

-## modes

-Lock keys are keys that enter/exit a mode.
+### types of keys

+A visible character/non-visible character key is a key that produces a visible character/some other effect.
+A mode/non-mode key (my term) is a key that creates a mode⎵wide⎵.

+#### mode keys

+A mode key may be a lock key or a modifier key.
+A lock/modifier key is a key that enters&exits a mode/maintains a quasimode.

+##### alternate-character generating key

+An alternate-character-generating key is a mode key that produces an alternate character while in its mode⎵wide⎵.
+An alternate character (my term) is a character produced by a non-mode key while in a mode⎵wide⎵ produced by a mode key.
+The shift/altgr alternate character is the character produced by shift/altgr

+##### lock keys

+toggle key =syn= lock key
-Lock keys: {caps lock, shift lock, num lock, insert}
+Typical lock keys are {caps lock, shift lock, num lock, insert}.

+###### insert

 The insert key is a lock key that switches between insert and overtype mode. in the 2020s, insert mode is common, overtype is barely used.
 In overtype mode, typing replaces characters to the right In insert mode, typing moves the characters in the right further to the right.

-The cursor is reasonably wide   overtype mode
+When in overtype/insert mode, the cursor is reasonably wide/narrow
-The cursor is reasonably narrow   insert mode (the kind of thing that the ins key changes)

-caps lock|makes all latin characters generate uppercase characters but not alternate characters shift lock|acts as shift was continuously pressed, that is, generates both uppercase and alternate characters respectively

-On ⟮windows⟯ under ⟮certain keyboard layouts⟯, ⟮h14;e.g. ⟮AZERTY and QWERTZ⟯,⟯ the ⟮caps lock key⟯ ⟮acts as shift lock⟯, ⟮hb;however not on ⟮mac⟯, and ⟮there is no setting to make it so⟯, making ⟮any solution requiring scripting via Hammerspoon or Karabiner⟯.⟯
-Many operating systems support ⟮typing 'normal' characters⟯ by ⟮pressing shift⟯ when in ⟮capslock / shiftlock mode⟯⟮hb;, however, not ⟮mac⟯⟯.

-## types of keys
+###### caps & shift lock

+Caps lock/shift lock is a lock key which is an alternate-character-generating key producing shift alternate characters only for letter keys/for all keys.
+The left lock key is the lock key on the left of QUERTYlike keyboards that typically behaves as caps lockor shift lock.

+On windows/mac the left lock key behaves as caps lock or shift lock depending on the QWERTYlike language variant/always as caps lock.
+Many operating systems but not mac allow pressing shift to temporarily ignore caps/shift lock.

+##### modifier keys

+The modern modifier keys are shift, ctrl, altlike key(s), os key(s).
+The small formfactor modifier keys are the modern modifier keys + fn.

-### modifier keys
+###### primary modifier keys

-modifier keys are keys that maintain a quasimode. modifier keys that are found on any hardware keyboard as of 2020 are shift, ctrl, alt/option/altgr, win/cmd/linux equivalent.
-On small layout keyboards, the additional modifier key function is often present. the function key is often abbreviated fn.
+The primary modifier key is the modifier key that is most often used as a key combination modifier ingredient in a given OS.
-Windows and linux treat ctrl as their primary modifier key, while mac treats cmd as the primary modifier keys.
+Windows & linux/mac treat(s) ctrl/cmd as their primary modifier key.

+###### os key

+The os key is the modifier key unique to a given os.
+The os key for windows/mac/linux is win/cmd/the linux os key.

+###### super, meta, hyper

+Originally, super, meta and hyper keys were all dedicated modifier keys present on some keyboards.
+The linux os key is variantly super or meta depending on the distribution. win/cmd/linux equivalent.
-Originally, super, meta and hyper keys were all dedicated modifier keys present on some keyboards. today, different linux distros treat meta or super as their equivalent to cmd/windows. today, since hyper keys are not really present anywhere, hyper key refers to a fictional modifier key created by simulating an insane number of modifier keys at the same time by pressing a different non-modifier key (often e.g. capslock)f
+The simulated hyper key is a fictional modifier key created by simulating an insane number of modifier keys at the same time by pressing a different non-modifier key (often the left lock key).

-#### alt/option
+###### altlike

+####### basics

+An altlike key is either alt, alt gr, or option.
+The alt key is a modifier key that only acts as a key combination modifier ingredient.
+The alt gr key is a modifier key that only generates altgr alternate characters.
+The option key is a modifier key that acts either as a key combination modifier ingredient.

+####### distribution & history

-alt gr = alt graph
+alt gr =short for=> alt graph
 alt gr was originally for producing box drawing characters.
-Despite having similar names, alt and alt gr generally share no functionality. alt gr produces a quasimode for alternative characters similar to shift.
-US keyboards typically have two normal alt keys.
-European/international keyboards typcially have one alt and one alt gr key.
+US/european&international/mac keyboards typically have two alt/one alt and one alt gr/two option keys.
-The mac option key has functionality of both the alt and alt gr keys: it can be used as a key in key command like alt, but can also produce additional characters like alt gr.
 Due to historical reasons, emacs used to use the meta key as a modifier, but later switched to alt.
 However, it kept the label 'M' for this modifier key.

+###### fn

+fn =short for=> function key
+fn is a modifier key or more rarely a lock key to allow access to function keys both for shortcuts and for various os/media functions.
+On mac, fn + backspace simulates delete.
+On laptops, fn + left/right arrow simulates home/end.
+On laptops, fn + up/down arrow simulates pg up/pg down.

+#### non-mode keys

+##### visible character keys

+###### letter keys

+A letter key is a visible character key that produces a letter

-### delete/backspace
+##### delete/backspace

-Delete key|Delete characters forwards (to the right) Backspace key|Delete characters backwards (to the left)
+The delete/backspace key deletes characters forwards (to the right)/backwards (to the left).

-### navigation keys
+##### navigation keys

-navigation keys are keys that move the viewport or the cursor.
+navigation keys are keys that move the content within the viewport andor the cursor.
+A viewport/cursor/viewport&cursor navigation key is a navigation key that can move the content within the viewport/the cursor/both. a real/simulated navigation key is a real navigation key on the keyboard (or at least on some keyboards)/the functionality of navigation keys simulated by a keyboard shortuct.

-#### pgupdown home end
+###### pgupdown home end

 The ⟮end, home and pgup/pgdown⟯ keys ⟮move the cursor⟯ when ⟮text-editing⟯, ⟮and the view⟯ when ⟮not⟯. span=2;Text-editing context